Overview

 Aims:

-- To expand our repertoire as mental health workers in the ways we come to understand and respond to people in mental distress
+- To expand our repertoire as mental health clinicians in the ways we come to understand and respond to people in mental distress.

-- To critically examine mental health practice and its philosophical motivations
+- To critically examine models of care in mental health practice.

 - Teaching Arrangements